 We empower our crew members to live our mission and our values, and we aim to achieve a team that is representative of the community we serve.
 We believe that a diverse team pushes the boundaries for creativity and innovation.
-Some recent examples of our commitment to the development of our crew members include the completion of a crew member engagement survey using Culture Amp®, an employee experience platform with a mission to create culture-first organizations, and a Leadership Academy for all people managers at our ECS processing facility that supports their professional growth and development.
+We regularly survey our crew members' engagement using Culture Amp®, an employee experience platform with a mission to create culture-first organizations, and among our short-term ESG goals is increasing our inclusion score in this engagement survey by at least 5 percentage points.